Causes and Risk Factors for Achalasia (Cardiospasm)

 The risk factors below increase the chances of developing achalasia.
 These include:

-• Age: Increasing age is a non-modifiable risk factor for achalasia.
-As people get older, their risk of developing achalasia increases.
+• Age: As people get older, their risk of developing achalasia increases.

 • Genetics: Having a family history of achalasia can increase the risk of developing the condition.
 If someone has a close relative, such as a parent or sibling, who has been diagnosed with achalasia, their risk may be higher.